Java Jive (1986)

 More Thoughts on Independent Travel

-We falsely assumed it would be a relatively easy to move from one place to another, but sometimes, it helps to be a naive about what lies ahead.
-Despite some of the wonderful scenes and characters that we would encounter, we might've given Java and Sumatra a miss had we known what to expect in terms of the rough travel.
+We falsely assumed it would be a relatively easy to move from one place to the next, but sometimes, it helps to maintain a certain naivety about what lies ahead.
+Despite some of the wonderful scenes and characters that we would encounter, we might've given Java and Sumatra a miss had we known what to expect in terms of the rough road ahead.

 Off-the-beaten path travel in Indonesia in the 1980s was cheap but tough.
 With trains in short supply, buses were the primary form of transport.
-As seating arrangements were meant for the more diminutive Asians, westerners often found themselves with knees nearly at their chins, jammed into two seats that were usually filled with three or four locals.
-As there was never any air con, and with all the bodies packed into the transport, the tropical heat was unbearable.
-But the worse part was that main highways were one and a half lane affairs, and bus drivers were macho madmen playing games of "chicken" with on-coming trucks (whoever pulled over to the shoulder first was the chicken),
+As seating arrangements were meant for more diminutive locals, westerners often found themselves with knees nearly stuck in their chins, jammed into two seats that were usually reserved for three or four locals.
+Lacking in air con, with many bodies packed into the transport, the tropical heat was unbearable.
+But even more concerning were the roadways: one and a half lane affairs.
+Bus drivers were macho madmen playing games of "chicken" with on-coming trucks (whoever pulled over to the shoulder first was the chicken),

-Anyone who travelled through Java can sympathize with us; we cannot over stress how difficult some of the routes were, both physically and psychologically.
+Anyone who travelled through Java can sympathize with us; we cannot over stress how difficult this route was, both physically and psychologically.

 In Theroux, there's often a trace, and sometimes more than a trace, of post-touristic masochism.
 It's hard not to notice how often he enjoys the awfulness he experiences, confirming with pleasure his worst suspicions about the badness of airlines, hotels, guides and famous places.
 "You see?
 I was right!" you can hear him saying.
 Actually, of course, if the whole operation weren't a form of perverse pleasure, post-touristic travel would never take place (and post-touristic travel books would never be written.)

-As for us, we didn't intend to be post-tourists, we just couldn't afford to travel for that length of time in a more luxurious fashion.
+As for us, we didn't intend to become post-tourists, we simply couldn't afford to travel for one year in a more luxurious fashion.
 Thus our motto quickly became: the harder the journey, the greater the reward.
-The upshot of the road less travelled of course is a great amount of complaining, but it doesn't get any better for hard core travellers than to gather round a table in some distant backpacker's café to recount travellers' terror tales, a book we thought we might actually write!
-A chapter could have been devoted regarding the horrors of flying on the Chinese National Airline, CAAA.
-Westerners sporting t-shirts with "I survived CAAA" were spotted in those days along the overland trail.
+The upshot of the road less travelled is a great amount of complaining, but it also doesn't get any better for hard core travellers than to gather round a table in some distant backpacker's café to recount travellers' terror tales, a book we thought we might actually write!
+In those halcyon days, a chapter could have been devoted solely the horrors of flying on the Chinese National Airline, CAAA.
+Westerners sporting t-shirts with "I survived CAAA" were a common sight along the overland trail.

 "Extensive traveling induces a feeling of encapsulation; and travel, so broadening at first, contracts the mind...I couldn't recall what day it was; I had forgotten the country.
 Being on the train had suspended time; the heat and dampness had slowed my memory...The conductor said we were ten hours late, but this did not worry me as much as my failing memory and a kind of squinting fear I took to be an intimation of paranoia."